 6.4.1 KAKMA re-keying

-KAKMA shall be re-keyed by running a primary authentication as described in clause 6.1.
+KAKMA shall be re-keyed by running a successful primary authentication as described in clause 6.1.

 6.4.2 KAF re-keying

-The KAF refresh depends on the lifetime of the KAF and may be trigged by the AF, which means when a new KAKMA is derived, the KAF will not be re-keyed automatically.
+The KAF re-keying depends on the lifetime of the KAF and may be trigged by the AF, which means that when a new KAKMA is derived, the KAF will not be re-keyed automatically.

-When the lifetime of KAF expires, the AF may reject access to the UE based on its policy.
+When the lifetime of KAF expires, the AF may reject UE’s access to the AF based on its policy.
 If there has been a change of KAKMA (e.g., due to a successful run of primary authentication), the UE may re-try accessing the AF by using the A-KID derived from the new KAKMA.

 6.4.3 KAF refresh